vertexproject/synapse/docs/synapse/devguides/architecture.rst

     import synapse.telepath as s_telepath

+    url = 'tcp://user:secret@1.2.3.4:27492/someObject'

-    async with await s_telepath.openurl('tcp://user:secret@1.2.3.4:27492/') as proxy:
+    async with await s_telepath.openurl(url) as proxy:

         # Make attribute called "someMethod" on the proxy
-        # then send a task to the server called "someMethod" with the argument
+        # then send a task to the server called "someMethod"
-        # of somearg=1234
+        # with the argument of somearg=1234
         resp = proxy.someMethod(somearg=1234)
-        # then print our response!
+        # The resp is the result of calling the someMethod argument on
+        # the object named someObject on the daemon.
         print(resp)

 A few notes about Telepath: